DavidAllanDev/DavidAllanDev/README.md

 - 👋 Hi, I’m David Allan
 - 👀 I’m interested in OOP development, C#, Rust, RoR and many more.
 - 🌱 I’m currently learning Rust Lang
-- 💞️ I’m looking to collaborate on Linux and Fee Software realetaed projects.
+- 💞️ I’m looking to collaborate on Linux and Fee Software related projects.
 - 📫 How to reach me In https://linkedin.com/in/dallanr/

 <!---